jayanthkoushik/corgy/docs/corgy.md

 ### _class_ corgy.Corgy(\*\*args)
 Base class for collections of variables.

-To create a command line interface, subclass `Corgy`, and declare your arguments using type annotations:
+To use, subclass `Corgy`, and declare arguments using type annotations:

 ```python
 class A(Corgy):